HardikChauhan2013/Angualr2/README.md

 # Angualr2 Step One

-This project is an simple project.You can use it to quickly bootstrap your angular projects.
+This project is a simple project.You can use it to quickly bootstrap your angular projects.

 # Prerequires:
  - Node